Excisional Biopsy: Neck Lymph Node

 During the procedure

-Here is what to expect during surgery:
+Here is what to expect during the procedure:

 The skin over the enlarged lymph node is marked and cleaned.

-Part or all of the enlarged lymph node is removed.
+The enlarged lymph node is removed.
 It is sent to a lab for testing.

 A tube (drain) may be placed near the incision.
 This drains fluids that may build up after the procedure.